Table of Contents

-This is the simplest form of the alveolar gas equation by Rossier & Mean.
-Other versions of alveolar gas equation are:
+This is the simplest form of the alveolar gas equation provided by Rossier and Mean.
+Other versions of the alveolar gas equation are as follows:

 - West: PAO2 = PiO2 – (PaCO2/R) + K

-For most clinical conditions, the value of K is too small to make a difference in the value of PAO2 and hence can be neglected.
+Under most clinical conditions, the value of K is not large enough to make a difference in the value of PAO2, and hence can be neglected.

-The difference between values of PAO2 calculated by above two equations is only due to inert gas exchange; hence, they can be used to calculate the concentration effect.
+The difference between the values of PAO2 calculated using the above 2 equations is only due to inert gas exchange; hence, they can be used to calculate the concentration effect.

 - Filley, MacIntosh & Wright: PAO2 = PiO2 – PaCO2 x [(PiO2 – PĒO2)/PĒCO2]

-This equation allows for disequilibria of inert gasses, therefore, it can be used during induction or recovery from anesthesia.
-Important assumptions for above equation:
+This equation facilitates the disequilibria of inert gases.
+Therefore, it can be used during induction or recovery from anesthesia.
+Important assumptions for the above equation are: